Brembo Brake Caliper Rebuild

 Outboard.

-Below is the OEM seal and boot kit.
-You will need one kit per side (two in total).
-Also, take a look at the date when I originally ordered them!
-I had initially ordered them right after my first track weekend but then found out it was too tedious to try swapping out the dust boots without removing the caliper and ended up procrastinating for two years.
+Here’s the OEM seal and boot kit.
+You’ll need one kit per side (so, two in total).
+And check out the date when I first ordered them!
+I bought them right after my first track weekend, only to realize that trying to replace the dust boots without removing the caliper was way too tedious.
+So naturally, I procrastinated for two years before finally getting around to it.

-Once all pistons, old seals, and dust boots are removed from the caliper, make sure you thoroughly clean the caliper by spraying copious amounts of brake cleaner through all the bleed screw holes, the brake line hole, and all four piston holes.
-Make sure that while spraying brake cleaner into every orifice, you rotate the caliper around 360 degrees to ensure that all old brake fluid is drained out.
-Then, make sure to allow enough time for the brake cleaner to completely dry before reassembly.
+After removing all the pistons, old seals, and dust boots from the caliper, thoroughly clean it by spraying brake cleaner generously through all the bleed screw holes, the brake line hole, and the four piston holes.
+As you spray, rotate the caliper 360 degrees to ensure that all old brake fluid is fully drained out.
+Be sure to let the brake cleaner dry completely before reassembling the caliper.

 Now, secure the dust boots to the piston.
 Gently work them onto the piston and ensure they are completely set into the groove on the piston.